Stellar Spectra Models Classification and Parameter Estimation Using Machine Learning Algorithms: Database Collection

 \subsection{The Models}

+For this work we use the models of OB type stars developed by \citep{Fierro_2015}, and \citep{Zsargo_2020}, that are been used to fit stellar observed spectra and compared with other stellar spectra models in this task.
+For this starting project, we used a total of 3734 synthetic spectra models from their database.

+The models cover stars with mass from 9 to 120 $M\textsubscript{\(\odot\)}$, and each synthetic spectrum calculated in the optical (3500–7000 \AA) and composed by 100,001 points with uniform steps of 0.035 \AA.

-For this work we use models of O type stars developed by (\citep{Fierro_2015}).
-These models are defined in a 6D space, where each dimension corresponds to a one of the first six parameters showed in Table \ref{tab:Stellar Parameters}, where $v_{\infty}$ is the velocity of the stellar wind at a large distance from the star, $\beta$ is the exponent of the velocity law defined in Equation 1, and it controls how the stellar wind is accelerated to reach the terminal velocity.
+These models are defined in a 6D space, where each dimension corresponds to a one of the first six parameters showed in Table \ref{tab:Stellar Parameters}, however, one can have all the eleven parameters.
+The models also include the velocity of the stellar wind at a large distance from the star $v_{\infty}$, the $\beta$ exponent of the velocity law defined in Equation 1, and it controls how the stellar wind is accelerated to reach the terminal velocity.
 Because the stellar wind is not necessarily homogeneous, it is assume that it contains gas in the form of small clumps or condensations, such that, $F_{cl}$ is the clumping factor, fraction of the total volume occupied by the gas clumps, while the space between them is assumed to be a vacuum.
-However, one can have all the eleven parameters.

-Additional to this models database, we use an expanded database developed by (\citep{Zsargo_2020}), this establishes our database with a total of 3734 synthetic spectra models of OB type stars used to train and test the different algorithms.
-This data base is shown in the Hertzsprung-Russell (HR) diagram on Fig \ref{fig: Models Database}.
+The rotational speeds of the models correspond to the evolutionary data of \citep{ekstrom_2012}, starting at the ZAMS with equatorial rotation speed $V_{eq}$ = 0.4 $V_{crit}$, where $V_{crit}$ is the critical velocity, which decreases as the star loses angular momentum due to loss of mass or magnetic braking.